Maghish/Mini-Projects/Billing/README.md

 │  3 │ Exit       │
 ╘════╧════════════╛
 Select a option above: 1

 Key name: Dairy
 Successfully connected with dairy.csv ✅
 ```
-In case you forgot the key name, then you have to manually find `users.json` and open the file:

 ```json
 {